r-uiz/py.word-game/README.md

 - add numbers to captcha (fun lil challenge, bit of an annoyance but its a game, no?)
 - lower max limit (might be too limiting)
 - include total length of password (will mess with current answers in int-based reqs)
-- must include a palindrome that has a minimum of 5 characters.
+- must include a palindrome that has a minimum of 5 characters and is not a number.
+- With the given set of ten letters, must include a valid word that uses some of the letters given.
+Regenerates new set every time you get it wrong.(easier reset if impossible to make word)

 ## Things to improve as per ChatGPT: